Countertop Installation Cost Factors

 You can use many different stains and glazes on concrete, which means concrete countertops come in nearly endless colors.
 The material is prone to cracking and chips, but a good sealant can help prevent them.
 Concrete countertops cost an average of $3,300 to $7,200, or $50 to $100 per square foot.

 The warm appearance of wood makes it a good fit for rustic or otherwise organic aesthetics, but you'll need to seal this type of countertop monthly to maintain it.
-The price of wood countertops varies by the type of wood you get, with bamboo being the cheapest, but a 55-square-foot wood countertop installation typically costs between $1,550 and $3,800, or $18 to $38 per square foot.
+The price of wood countertops varies by the type of wood you get, with bamboo being the least expensive, but a 55-square-foot wood countertop installation typically costs between $1,550 and $3,800, or $18 to $38 per square foot.

 Stainless Steel Countertops